bonitasoft/bonita-doc/md/user-application-overview.md

 # Bonita User Application

-This pages describes the Bonita User Application: its values, how to access it, its difference with the _User_ profile of Bonita Portal, and the details of its features.
+This pages describes the Bonita User Application: its values, how to access it, its differences with the _User_ profile of Bonita Portal, and the details of its features.
 The Bonita User Application allows anyone with the _User_ profile to view tasks and do them, get information and add comments on cases, get a list of processes to start.

 ## Value